yehudasa/rgw-object-broker/README.md

   Service Catalog representation of a consumable service instance in the External Service Provider.
   In this case, a single bucket.
-  A *ServiceInstance* can have many *Binds*, so long as the service supports this.
+  A *ServiceInstance* can have many *Bindings*, so long as the service supports this.
   This enables a single instance to be consumed by many Pods.

-- *Bind*
+- *Binding*

   Service Catalog object that does not contain any authentication or coordinate information.
-  Instead, when a *Bind* is created in the Service Catalog API Server, it triggers a request to the Broker for authentication and coordinate information.
+  Instead, when a *Binding* is created in the Service Catalog API Server, it triggers a request to the Broker for authentication and coordinate information.
-  Once a response is received, the sensitive information is stored in a *Secret* in the same namespace as the *Bind*.
+  Once a response is received, the sensitive information is stored in a *Secret* in the same namespace as the *Binding*.

 ### What the RGW Object Broker Does
 This broker implements [Open Service Broker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying
 S3 buckets.
 - For each new *ServiceInstance*, a new, uniquely named user is created, for which a new bucket is created.
-- For each new *Bind*, a new S3 access-key and secret is are generated for the user that is associated with the service instance.
+- For each new *Binding*, a new S3 access-key and secret is are generated for the user that is associated with the service instance.
 The bucket name, the RGW endpoint and the credentials are provided.
-- Deleting a *Bind* removes the access-key/secret pair.
+- Deleting a *Binding* removes the access-key/secret pair.
 - Deleting a *ServiceInstance* suspends the generated user and bucket, and relinks the bucket to a different garbage collection user, where it can later be destroyed.

 ---

 ## Installation

+The following steps are based on the original setup instructions that were using two separate clusters, where one was running in Google cloud services, and the other one was using a local Kubernetes cluster.
+The actual setup that was used for the development of the RGW service broker only consisted of a single Kubernetes cluster.
+The following is an attempt to provide the steps that needed to be done for configuring on multiple Kubernetes clusters, but expect some inaccuracies because of that.
+Other differences may exist, like different namespaces or different contexts that were used.
+There may be more than one way to do things.

 ### Dependencies
 - [Kubernetes](https://github.com/kubernetes/kubernetes): to run local K8s cluster